Alexandar0/PixHero/README.md

 # PixHero
 Angular made web application

-  This is a simple character selection screen that could be used for a video game to pick, crate new or manage your hero at the beginning of the game.
+  This is a simple character selection screen that could be used for a video game to pick, create new or manage your hero at the beginning of the game.
 For example it could be combined with the code of my other repository (see repository named 'JavaScriptGame') and worked around to optimize a fully functioning browser text-game.